Frequently Asked Questions

 Where will we stay during the weekend?

-The 2020 program is in Bethlehem, PA.
+The 2021 program is in Bethlehem, PA.
 The hotel location will be disclosed to accepted students.
 Cars can remain safely parked at the hotel.
 We will carpool to any locations as necessary.
 Our main work area will be the conference room at the hotel.
-You may share a room with two or three other people.
-There is an option to have a single room or share a double with one other student at their own expense.
-Rooming details will be discussed during the phone meeting.
-Most students aren’t bothered at all by the room situation.
-You’re not going to be in the room much, anyway, so don’t stress over this.
+You will share a room with several other staff members.
+Air mattresses are provided.

 We strive to make the program as comfortable as possible for everyone.
 You might get jostled out of your comfort zone, but at the same time you will meet amazing new people.
 You will quickly adapt, though, as part of a team working toward the same goal.
 Any anxiety quickly dissolves as you become engrossed in the task at hand.
 Sharing an intense experience with other people can create a bond that is not easy to break.